NiklasTiede/imdb-clone/README.md

 - [ ] Deploy on HA K3s Home Server
 - [ ] Use Flux for GitOps CD
 - [ ] Add Integration Namespace in K3s next to the Prod Env for Testing
-- [ ] Add Unit / Integration Tests in BE and FE
+- [ ] Add Selenium for E2E-tests from FE to BE
 - [ ] Add more Features like Chat Functionality